kristinemlarson/gnssrefl/tests/use_cases/use_tggo.md

 <img src=tggo_ql2.png width=600>

-The "blue" retrievals here show that the GNSS antenna is indeed ~12 meters above the water.
-The variation in reflector height (as seen in the periodograms and in this summary with respect to azimuth) are the tides.
+All three plots are with respect to azimuth in degrees.
+On the top plot, the "blue" retrievals show that the GNSS antenna is indeed ~12 meters above the water.
+The variation in reflector height (with respect to azimuth) are the tides.
 I've outlined in red the azimuth region that shows consistently rejected retrievals.
-This corresponds to where we saw the pier in the photograph.
+This roughly corresponds to where we saw the pier in the photograph.

 ### Analyze the data